COVID-19 and mental health at work

 - Consult with workers on their working from home arrangements.

 - Understand the importance of social connections to maintaining good mental health through the icare social connections toolkit.

 - Recognise the signs someone is struggling by being aware of behaviour and communication changes.
 RUOK? provides helpful information on how to do this remotely and how to start a conversation.

-- Educate staff of ways to stay mentally healthy while working from home and share tools and resources with them such as Black Dog Institute: Coronavirus Mental Wellbeing and Support.
+- Educate staff of ways to stay mentally healthy while working from home and share tools and resources with them such as Black Dog Institute: Coronavirus Resources for Managers and Workers.

 - Smiling Mind: Supporting yourself and others through Coronavirus

 - WayAhead workplaces: Workplace wellbeing and mental health support

 - Australian Public Service Commission and Comcare: Responding to uncertainty and supporting others